COVID-19 updates for adult social care and health providers

 - disposed of as normal domestic waste 72 hours later

 Do not put any items of PPE (or face coverings of any kind) in the recycling bin.

 Cleaning and laundry

-If you undertake cleaning duties, then you should use normal household products, such as washing with detergent and hot water followed by disinfecting with bleach, as these will be very effective at getting rid of the virus on surfaces.
+Normal household products, such as washing with detergent and hot water followed by disinfecting with bleach, will be very effective at getting rid of the virus on surfaces.
 Frequently touched surfaces should be cleaned 2 or 3 times a day.
-If you are cleaning within 2 metres of a client, then you should wear a Type IIR mask, plus the gloves and aprons you normally use for cleaning.
+If you're cleaning within 2 metres of a client, then you should wear a Type IIR mask, plus the gloves and aprons you normally use for cleaning.

 Do not shake laundry before washing.
 All dirty laundry can be washed in the same load.
 For more information see the Government guidance on laundry.

 The COVID-19 pandemic highlighted how the Personal Assistant workforce working alone in the community experienced difficulties accessing practical and financial support.

 The PA Infection Control Advisory Project is a joint initiative between Adult Social Care and Public Health to increase PA infection prevention and control knowledge to ensure best practice.
 Due to the success of the project, it has been extended until December 2022.

 As we continue to move out of the pandemic, our focus remains on supporting PAs with best practice infection prevention and control advice to support PAs in the community.